WhitehawkTailor/redmine_chart_reporting/README.md

 ## Warnings

 > [!IMPORTANT]
-> The plugin uses API calls, so API must be activated in Redmine.
+> The plugin uses API calls, so API must be activated in Redmine (see Administration/Settings/API).
 > In some case, when the issue list is out of any project the browser may require further authentication.
 > In this case the user must have an API access key, which will be generated automatically when user opens his "My account" page.
 > When the script realises missing API access key, then redirect the user to the "My Accont" page.